A new year

 In Scripture the horn is used as a musical instrument and also as a means of getting attention.
 In the animal kingdom the horn is also used as a weapon, a symbol of power and might and strength.
 In Psalm 75 the author speaks of two horns with two purposes: the horn of the unrighteous and the horn of the righteous.

-The horn of the unrighteous is described as an instrument of fools, foolishness, and of the wicked {Psalm 75: 4}.
+The horn of the unrighteous is described as an instrument of fools, foolishness, and of the wicked (Psalm 75: 4).
 The horn of the unrighteous also evidences a stiff neck of arrogance and insolence, and with the attitude which says: ” my way or the highway.”

-“Lift not up your horn on high; speak not with a stiff neck, for promotion cometh neither from the east, nor from the west, nor from the south. but God is the judge, He puts down one and sets up another.” {Psalm 75:6-7}, The horn of the unrighteous is best described as self-serving: me, my, mine and stay out of my way.
+“Lift not up your horn on high; speak not with a stiff neck, for promotion cometh neither from the east, nor from the west, nor from the south. but God is the judge, He puts down one and sets up another.”
+(Psalm 75:6-7),

 However, the horn of the righteous Is very well described by David in 2 Samuel 22:2-3